-Hungary: Gas storages are at full capacity7.
-October 2020. / SEE Energy News
+Hungary: Gas storages are at full capacity, SEE Energy News

 State secretary for energy and climate policy Peter Kaderjak said that underground gas storage facilities in the country are at full capacity and the amount available could cover Hungary’s needs for 130 days if necessary.
 According to data gathered between 21 and 27 September, storage facilities in Hungary hold a combined 6.49 billion cubic meters of natural gas, with 1.45 billion cubic meters acting as security reserves and 5.04 billion available for commercial purposes.